Cart is empty

 Description: Type B bearings, originally based on technology licensed from The Boeing Company, are designed to lift up loads, and then move laterally across floor surfaces to their destination.
 The air bearings consist of a tough neoprene membrane attached to an aluminum frame.
 This diaphragm can give a relatively high lift and consequently Type B air bearing can be used on level and less than perfectly level floors.

-Set Includes: (4) four load modules, (4) four pneumatic hoses (length: 20 ft. each), control console to control pressure / volume to each air caster
+Set Includes: (4) four load modules, (4) four pneumatic hoses (length: 20 ft. each), (1) one control console to control pressure / volume to each air caster

 Attention!
 This system will only work on good floors.
 Cracks and seams in the floor surface will cause the air bearings to leak and should be filled or taped.
 Poor floors may cause lower load capacity and higher air consumption.